Jude Demorest: Career

 Demorest started her career in minor parts, as extras and background dancers in multiple shows and films prior to getting a shot in the 2009 short History of Made Up Things.
 She had a recurring role on Dallas as Candance, leaving the show after 6 appearances.
 During the summer of 2016, writer, director, and executive producer Lee Daniels held a nationwide search for Fox's girl-group series, Star (debuting December 14) ending in May 2019.
 "It was 10 auditions and Lee was part of every one," Demorest said.

 Personal life

 Demorest married music producer Ammo on April 24, 2016.
 On September 4, 2018, Demorest announced via Instagram that she was pregnant.
-On November 11, 2018, she gave birth to their son.
-On June 14, 2021, she gave birth to their second son.
+On November 11, 2018, she gave birth to their son,Judah.
+On June 14, 2021, she gave birth to their second son,Jori.
 On January 1, 2024, it was announced that she and Ammo were expecting their third child, a girl.
-On April 6, 2024, she gave birth to their third child and first daughter.
+On April 6, 2024, she gave birth to their third child and first daughter, Jubilee.
+On June 30, 2026, she gave birth to their third son and fourth child, Jean-Cooley.